joelparkerhenderson/system-quality-attributes/doc/self-sustainability/index.md

 </span>

+**Define self-sustainable:** <span data-chatgpt-prompt="define self-sustainable (computers and software)">Self-sustainable computers and software are those that can function and operate independently without relying on external resources for power or maintenance.
+They are designed to be capable of supporting and maintaining their own operational needs, including power management, data storage, and security.
+Self-sustainable systems are often used in environments with limited access to resources, such as remote areas or emergency situations, where traditional infrastructure is not available.
+They are also used in critical systems where downtime is not an option, such as in space missions or military operations.</span>

 ## See Also

 * [Wikipedia: Self-sustainability](https://wikipedia.org/wiki/Self-sustainability)

 * [Dictionary: sustainable](https://www.dictionary.com/browse/sustainable): Sustainable. capable of being supported or upheld, as by having its weight borne from below. pertaining to a system that maintains its own viability by using techniques that allow for continual reuse.

-* [OpenAI: self-sustainable](https:://openai.com): <span data-chatgpt-prompt="define self-sustainable (computers and software)">Self-sustainable computers and software are those that can function and operate independently without relying on external resources for power or maintenance.
-They are designed to be capable of supporting and maintaining their own operational needs, including power management, data storage, and security.
-Self-sustainable systems are often used in environments with limited access to resources, such as remote areas or emergency situations, where traditional infrastructure is not available.
-They are also used in critical systems where downtime is not an option, such as in space missions or military operations.</span>